-35 PEM electrolyzers are considered better suited for hydrogen production relying on intermittent renewable energy, while lower-density alkaline electrolyers are targeted to bulk centralised industrial applications 36 Source: Level Ten Energy Q4 2021 PPA P25 Index.
+&lt;sup>35 PEM electrolyzers are considered better suited for hydrogen production relying on intermittent renewable energy, while lower-density alkaline electrolyers are targeted to bulk centralised industrial applications Source: Level Ten Energy Q4 2021 PPA P25 Index.
 Breakeven dynamics will be more challenging for hydrogen producers paying industrial rather than wholesale prices for electricity.
 For example, US wholesale electricity prices averaged 5.6 cents per kWh in 2021 while industrial prices averaged 7.3 cents per kWh.

 - HO: Even so, Europe looks like it will be a global leader in green hydrogen production - MC: Europe plans on producing and importing green hydrogen.
 Let's look at European production: there's 1.5 GW of electrolyzer capacity under construction.
 If we add in all projects that have reached the Final Investment Decision stage as well, Europe would have 40 GW of electrolyzer capacity.
-If all 6 million metric tons of green hydrogen from this 40 GW37 were used for oil refining, that would offset ~2.5% of EU emissions.
+If all 6 million metric tons of green hydrogen from this 40 GW were used for oil refining, that would offset ~2.5% of EU emissions.
 But if the green hydrogen were used for transport instead, the emissions offset would be lower due to fuel cell energy conversion losses in vehicles.
 Either way, these green hydrogen projects get the process started but are not transformational.
-The other question: where will all the green electricity come from to run these electrolyzers? - HO: What do you mean; Europe is building a lot of wind and solar power - MC: Yes, but how many energy uses can draw on the same green GW?
+The other question: where will all the green electricity come from to run these electrolyzers? - MC: Rystad Energy estimates that globally, announced hydrogen projects may reach 40 million metric tons per year by 2030.
+However, if used to replace brown hydrogen in oil refining, it would offset just 2% of global emissions, and that's assuming a zero carbon footprint for blue hydrogen projects which comprise around half of the projects Rystad analyzed.
+As discussed earlier, the true carbon footprint of blue hydrogen is very much still an open question. - HO: What do you mean; Europe is building a lot of wind and solar power - MC: Yes, but how many energy uses can draw on the same green GW?
 Europe generates ~40% of its electricity from renewables, almost half of which is from hydropower.
 One of Europe's primary stated goals is to further decarbonize its electricity grid.
 European solar and wind generation has grown at ~38 TWh per year since 2010.
-At the current pace, Europe will add another 380 TWh of renewable power by 203038 which would increase its renewable share of electricity generation by another 10%-15%.
+At the current pace, Europe will add another 380 TWh of renewable power by 2030 which would increase its renewable share of electricity generation by another 10%-15%.
 So if Europe's wind and solar additions are mostly used to displace coal, gas and decommissioned nuclear power on the grid, I don't see where all the new hydrogen-dedicated wind and solar capacity is going to come from.
 If new renewable generation is used primarily for hydrogen, then what happens to grid decarbonization?